zen0bit/awesome-stars/topics.md

 - [8VIM/8VIM](https://github.com/8VIM/8VIM) - A Text Editor inside a keyboard, drawing it's inspiration from 8pen and Vim.
 - [termux/termux-app](https://github.com/termux/termux-app) - Termux - a terminal emulator application for Android OS extendible by variety of packages.
 - [slapperwan/gh4a](https://github.com/slapperwan/gh4a) - Github client for Android
 - [0n1cOn3/FluxER](https://github.com/0n1cOn3/FluxER) - FluxER - The bash script which installs and runs the Fluxion tool inside Termux.
-The wireless security auditing tool used to perform attacks such as WPA/WPA2 cracking and MITM attacks.
+The wireless security auditing tool used to perform WPA/WPA2 auditing and MITM auditing.
 - [tldr-pages/tldr](https://github.com/tldr-pages/tldr) - 📚 Collaborative cheatsheets for console commands
 - [may215/awesome-termux-hacking](https://github.com/may215/awesome-termux-hacking) - ⚡️An awesome list of the best Termux hacking tools
 - [vcmi/vcmi](https://github.com/vcmi/vcmi) - Open-source engine for Heroes of Might and Magic III